ReaSu/thgtoa/guide.md

 This guide will later propose some mitigations to such attacks by changing your origin from the start (using public wi-fi's for instance).

-### Some Devices can be tracked even when offline:
+### Devices that can be tracked even when offline:

 You have seen this in action/spy/Sci-Fi movies and shows, the protagonists always remove the battery of their phones to make sure it cannot be used.
 Most people would think that's overkill.
 Well, unfortunately no, this is now becoming true at least for some devices: